 Bihar is fundamentally an agrarian economy.
-Total vegetable production in the state was 15.3 mn tonnes in 2015-16, which was highest in all the states.
+Total vegetable production in the state was 14.3 mn tonnes in 2016-17, which was third-highest amongst all the states.
 The state government offers incentives to various food processing units such as fruits and vegetables, food grains, milk, meat and honey processing units.

-The textile industry is a highly labor-intensive industry, and Bihar is home to around 10,000 weavers.
+The textile industry is a highly labor-intensive industry, and Bihar is home to about 100,000 weavers.
 Tasar silk of Bhagalpur is an exclusive product of Bihar, which has the potential to fetch premium prices.
-Bihar had produced around 60 tonnes silk during 2014-15.
-The state also produces 2.6 mn bovine hides and 5.1 mn bovine skins.
+Bihar had produced around 72.2 tonnes silk during 2015-16.
+The state also produces more than 2.5 mn bovine hides and 5 mn bovine skins annually.